Report-Builder: Peer Rates

 • Max: Useful if interested in the highest allowed-amount across all billing scenarios.
 For example, 'office' place of service for a specialized physician.

 • If any data point piques your interest, you can always dive deeper into any given cell and see the full raw data the payer disclosed.
-For example, curious what the other 12 results were for this cell?
-Just click into the ‘$153’ and see in normal Signal format:
+For example, curious about the underlying data for this cell?
+Just click the magnifying glass icon and see in normal Signal format:

 • Lastly, if you would like to view all the information generated from the report, feel free to export the data to .csv.